BrianJConway/CS480_Graphics/README.md

 ## PA7: Solar System Simulation
 This is a simulation of the solar system that uses Assimp to load in .obj files with textures.
 To run this project ```cd PA7``` then follow the instructions in the README.md.

+## PA8: Bullet Physics Demo
+This is a simulation of various objects interacting with bullet physics.
+It features a controllable cube, a sphere, and a static cylinder.
+To run this project ```cd PA8``` then follow the instructions in the README.md.